-This experiential, interactive workshop will expose participants to the science and pedagogy of empathy-based programming and offer tools and activities that can be used immediately with students or clients.
+This experiential, interactive and online workshop will expose participants to the science and pedagogy of empathy-based programming and offer tools and activities that can be used immediately with students or clients.

 Jeff Frigon is the Youth & Student Programs Coordinator for The Browne Center for Innovative Learning and an Adjunct Instructor in the Department of Kinesiology at The University of New Hampshire.
 He holds a B.S. in Outdoor Education & Psychology and an M.S. in Experiential Education & has been delivering adventure-based experiential programming since 1994.
 Over the course of his career, Jeff has taught the classrooms and backcountry settings with a wide spectrum of students including at-risk youth and traditional K-College-aged participants.
 Most recently, Jeff’s focus has been working with schools: Teachers, Parents, Students, and Administrators, to build healthy climate and culture by focusing on empathy and connection.
 Outside of work, Jeff is an endurance athlete, participating in long-distance cycling, skate-skiing, and Stand Up Paddleboarding events.